SciML/SciMLDocs/docs/src/comparisons/r.md

   the differential equation solver to use specialized hardware acceleration.
 * **A Global Harmonious Documentation for Scientific Computing** - R's documentation for scientific computing is scattered in a bunch of individual packages where the developers do not talk to each other!
-This not only leads to documentation differences but also "style" differences: one package uses `tol` while the other uses `atol`.
+This not only leads to documentation differences, but also “style” differences: one package uses `tol` while the other uses `atol`.
 With Julia's SciML, the whole ecosystem is considered together, and inconsistencies are handled at the global level.
 The goal is to be working in one environment with one language.
 * **Easier High-Performance and Parallel Computing** - With Julia's ecosystem,